 Factoring companies offer these solutions to help businesses maintain and grow operations.
-Our Vermont invoice factoring and accounts-receivable financing programs work by selling your invoices to TCI Business Capital.
-Within 24 hours, we’ll deposit up a competitive advance on your invoice amount directly into your bank account.
-Once your customer pays the invoice, we’ll deposit the remaining 5 percent into your account, minus a small fee for our services.
+TCI Business Capital’s Vermont invoice factoring and accounts receivable financing programs work by selling your invoices to TCI Business Capital.
+Within 24 hours, we’ll deposit a cash advance on your invoice amount directly into your bank account.
+Once your customer pays the invoice, we’ll deposit the remaining balance of the invoice into your account, minus a small fee for our services.

-TCI Business Capital’s same-day funding, low rates and high advances makes us your number-one choice among other Vermont factoring companies.
+TCI Business Capital’s same-day funding, low rates, and high advances make us the number one choice among Vermont factoring companies.

-Although many look to a business loan or line of credit to fund their business, these may not always be the perfect solution.
+Although many companies use a business loan or line of credit to fund their business, these may not always be the perfect solution.

-If you’re in need of fast cash, a loan or line of credit is not the solution to turn to.
-Approvals can take months.
-With invoice factoring, we approve businesses within 15 minutes.
-Once you’re setup, funding occurs same-day.
+If you’re in need of fast cash, a loan or line of credit is not the right option.
+Applying for and getting approved can take months.
+With invoice factoring, we can quote and qualify a business within 15 minutes.
+Once your account is set up, funding occurs same-day.

 |Trucking & Freight||Government Contractors|